-Services that are covered for you What you must pay when you get these services , i In-Network Out-of-Network Inpatient services in a psychiatric hospital Prior Authorization is required. \$350 copay per day for days 1-6; \$0 copay per day for days 7-90 \$450 copay per day for days 1-8; \$0 copay per day for days 9-90 Covered services include mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Inpatient services in a psychiatric hospital Prior Authorization is required. \$300 copay per day for days 1-5; \$0 copay per day for days 6-90 50% of the total cost per stay Covered services include mental health care services that require a hospital stay.
 You receive up to 190 days of Medicare-covered inpatient psychiatric hospital care in a lifetime.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
 Meal benefit ATRIO has partnered with Mom's Meals to provide meals to help with your recovery after a qualifying event. \$0 copay for up to 2 meals per day for 14 days (28 meals per episode).
 Benefit may be used immediately following surgery or inpatient hospitalization, for a chronic illness, and for a medical condition or potential medical condition that requires the enrollee to remain at home for a period of time.
 There is no limit to the number of times you may be approved for this benefit.

-Services that are covered for you What you must pay we services In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services , In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services. \$0 copay for Medicare-covered medical nutrition therapy.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit. \$0 copay for Medicare-covered MDPP services.